 It’s a decision that won’t be taken lightly, so they’ll need to feel confident before deciding to send their child to your school.
 A well-crafted promotional video can help sell your school to parents, showcasing its benefits, ethos, emotions and what makes it such a great place to learn.

-At Small Films we’ve put this guide together detailing everything you need to know about how to create a promotional video for your school.
+At Small Films we’ve put this guide together detailing everything you need to know about how to create a promotional school video.
 So read on, and become an expert in all things school promotional videos with our handy tips.

-1) Setting a budget for your school promotional video
+1) Set a budget for your school promotional video

 Then consider the number of people involved, locations where filming might take place, and if there will be extra features like animations.
 Editing will also be needed and should be considered when you’re planning the budget for the shoot.